 The primary difference between General Aviation training and RAAus training is that we run a fleet of Cessna, Piper and Beechcraft aircraft that are fully certified and maintained to CASA's strict maintenance standards.
 This results in a significantly improved safety record and an overall safer experience for GA Pilots and passengers.
-Depending on your Licence and level of training, our aircraft are certified to fly at Night, in Instrument Conditions (clouds) and can carry up many more passengers.
+Depending on your Licence and level of training, our aircraft are certified to fly at Night, in Instrument Conditions (clouds) and can carry many more passengers.
 RAAus aircraft are limited to 1 Pilot and 1 Passenger, Day VFR flying only.

 Where can my (commercial) licence take me?

 Due to our high standard of training, our previous CPL (commercial licence) students have taken many different professional pathways in the aviation industry.
 Here are just some of them:

 - Commercial Airlines (Qantas, Virgin, REX, Cobham, AirNZ, Cathay Pacific etc.)

 - Cropdusting/firebombing pilot

 Yes!
 We have an air-conditioned house on the airfield with all amenities and linen supplied, available to students for $60/night.
 This price includes use of a courtesy car for trips into town.